Wee Cho Yaw to retire from UOB board

-SINGAPORE - United Overseas Bank veteran Wee Cho Yaw - one of the giants of Singapore's financial service industry - is retiring after 60 years with the company.
+United Overseas Bank veteran Wee Cho Yaw is retiring after 60 years with the company.

-Mr Wee, who turns 89 in January, will step down from the UOB board at the annual shareholders' meeting in April after six decades of dedicated service, the bank said in a statement on Thursday (Nov 2).

-A familiar face at UOB shareholders meeting even after he stepped down as chairman six years ago, Mr Wee's presence is likely to be sorely missed after the April event.

-He is expected to attend next April's shareholders meeting when he will retire from the board, said a UOB spokesman.

-Mr Wee will relinquish all his board responsibilities but retain his chairman emeritus title and will also be appointed honorary adviser to the board in recognition of his many years of leadership and contribution to the group, UOB said.
+Mr Wee, who who turns 89 in January, will step down from the UOB board at the annual shareholders' meeting in April, the bank said yesterday.
+He will relinquish all his board responsibilities but retain his chairman emeritus title and will also be appointed honorary adviser to the board in recognition of his many years of leadership and contribution to the group, UOB said.

 The board described Mr Wee as one of Singapore's legendary entrepreneurs who has made immense contributions to the development of the banking industry.